Air Pollution and Pediatric Asthma

 Southern California Children’s Health Study: https://healthstudy.usc.edu/.

 Nitrogen dioxide is a commonly used indicator of traffic-related air pollution in urban areas.
 Epidemiologic studies from around the world have linked nitrogen dioxide with development of asthma in children.
-In this presentation Dr. Michael Brauer will describe his work in estimating the global impact of nitrogen dioxide on incidence of pediatric asthma including how this impact varies by country and in major cities of the world.
+In this presentation Dr. Michael Brauer described his work in estimating the global impact of nitrogen dioxide on incidence of pediatric asthma including how this impact varies by country and in major cities of the world.
 Globally, traffic-related air pollution accounts for 13% of pediatric asthma incidence, with the percentage of new asthma cases attributable to nitrogen dioxide pollution ranging from 5% to nearly 50% across major cities.
 This work suggests that reductions in traffic emissions could prevent a large portion of pediatric asthma in urban areas.

 In a recently published study, Dr. Garcia and colleagues examined whether reductions in air pollution levels in Southern California were associated with subsequent reductions in rates of new-onset asthma in children.
-During this webinar, Dr. Garcia will discuss how they leveraged a natural experiment of air quality improvements during the 1990s and early 2000s, in combination with data on over 4000 children in nine communities during this same time.
+During this webinar, Dr. Garcia discussed how they leveraged a natural experiment of air quality improvements during the 1990s and early 2000s, in combination with data on over 4000 children in nine communities during this same time.
 The researchers found that reductions in air pollution levels, specifically nitrogen dioxide and fine particulate matter, were related to lower rates of new-onset asthma in children.
 Between 1993 and 2006 there was an average reduction in nitrogen dioxide of 22% (4.3 ppb) and this corresponded with a 20% decline in the rate of new asthma cases.
 Similarly, for fine particulate matter the average reduction was 36% (8.1 μg/m3) and this was related to a 19% lower asthma rate.
 The study provided an important quantification of the public health benefit of air quality improvements in the last couple decades in Southern California and the results support the idea that efforts to improve air quality could lead to reductions in new cases of asthma.

 Michael Brauer is a Professor in the School of Population and Public Health at The University of British Columbia and an Affiliate Professor at the Institute for Health Metrics and Evaluation, where he leads the Environmental Risk Factors team for the Global Burden of Disease.
 His research focuses on linkages between the built environment and human health, with specific interest in transportation-related and biomass air pollution, the global health impacts of air pollution and the relationships between multiple exposures mediated by urban form and population health.
 He has participated in monitoring and epidemiological studies throughout the world and served on advisory committees to the World Health Organization, the Climate and Clean Air Coalition, the US National Academies, the Royal Society of Canada, the International Joint Commission and governments in North America and Asia.
 He is an Associate Editor of Environmental Health Perspectives.
 His contributions to environmental health have been acknowledged by a number of career achievement and publication awards.